-It is important to realize the only ascend and descend more than two meters you are going to encounter during the 1,000 miles of the Frisia Coast Trail are man made.
+It is important to realize the only ascend and descend more than two meters you are going to encounter during the 1,000 miles of the Frisia Coast Trail are manmade.
 It might be a bridge, a sluice, a dike, a terp or the Upstalsboom in Aurich, Osfriesland.
 Dunes are the exception and are not man made, most of the time at least.
 Dunes along the North Sea coast can reach heights of 20 meters, if you are lucky.
 The highest point of the entire trail is at the dunes of Schoorl in the Netherlands, a frightening 52 meter above mean sea level.
 The dunes at at southwest coast of the Walcheren in province Zeeland, are formidable as well.
+The highest point of former Frisia is, however, island Heligoland, Nordfriesland at the North Sea.
+Its rocks reach 61 meters abover the sea.

 So, what to wear?